eclipse-archived/ceylon-lang.org/documentation/1.0/tour/missing-pieces.md

 ## Control structures

 Ceylon has five built-in control structures.
 There's nothing much new here for Java or C# developers, so a few quick examples without much additional commentary should suffice.
 However, one thing to be aware of is that Ceylon doesn't allow you to omit the braces in a control structure.
-The following doesn't parse:
+The following doesn't even parse:

 <!-- check:none:Demoing error -->
     if (x>100) bigNumber();